Erryl Pyers Mostyn1

 Consanguinity Index=0.0%

 Colonel Ulric Oliver Thynne was born on 6 July 1871.1 He was the son of Rt.
 Hon.
-Lord Henry Frederick Thynne and Lady Ulrica Frederica Jane St. Maur Seymour.1 He married, firstly, Marjory Wormald, daughter of Edward Wormald, on 16 May 1899.1 He married Elspeth Stiven Tullis, daughter of David Tullis, on 19 December 1951.2 He died on 30 September 1957 at age 86.2
+Lord Henry Frederick Thynne and Lady Ulrica Frederica Jane St. Maur.1 He married, firstly, Marjory Wormald, daughter of Edward Wormald, on 16 May 1899.1 He married Elspeth Stiven Tullis, daughter of David Tullis, on 19 December 1951.2 He died on 30 September 1957 at age 86.2

-Colonel Ulric Oliver Thynne was educated at Charterhouse School, Godalming, Surrey, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Lieutenant in the service of the King's Royal Rifle Corps.1 He fought in the Chitral Campaign in 1895.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1900.1 He fought in the Boer War in 1900, where he was mentioned in despatches.1 He fought in the First World War, where he was again mentioned in despatches.1 He was decorated with the award of Territorial Decoration (T.D.).1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1918.1 He was Colonel of the Royal Wiltshire Yeomanry.1 He gained the rank of Honorary Colonel in 1938 in the service of the Royal Wiltshire Yeomanry.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1946.1
+He was educated at Charterhouse School, Godalming, Surrey, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Lieutenant in the King's Royal Rifle Corps.1 He fought in the Chitral Campaign in 1895.1 He fought in the Boer War in 1900, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1900.1 He fought in the First World War, where he was again mentioned in despatches.1 He was awarded the Territorial Decoration (T.D.)1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1918.1 He was Colonel of the Royal Wiltshire Yeomanry.1 He gained the rank of Honorary Colonel in 1938 in the Royal Wiltshire Yeomanry.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1946.1

 Children of Colonel Ulric Oliver Thynne and Marjory Wormald